 - Must hold a B.A./B.S. degree from an accredited college or university.

-- International applicants must earn a minimum score of 79 (internet-based test), 550 (old paper-based test), or 22/30 on each of the listening, reading and writing sections (new paper-based test) on the Test of English as a Foreign Language (TOEFL).
-A minimum score of 6.5 is required on the IELTS.
-A minimum score of 53 is required on the PTE test.
-A minimum score of 100 is required on the Duolingo test.
+- International applicants must earn a minimum score of 79 (Internet-based test iBT, or iBT Home Edition, or iBT Paper Edition) or higher on the TOEFL test (TOEFL Essentials is not accepted).
+A minimum score of 6.5 or higher is required on the IELTS Academic test (IELTS General Training and IELTS Indicator are not accepted).
+A minimum score of 53 or higher is required on the PTE Academic or PTE Academic Online test.
+A minimum score of 100 or higher is required on the Duolingo test.

 How to Apply:

 - Apply online to the Graduate School at the University of Connecticut.
 It is preferred that you apply online at the UConn Graduate School website.
 The online application fee is $75.

 - Submit official transcripts to the Graduate School covering your entire previous academic work (both undergraduate and graduate).
 It must meet one of the following criteria:

 - A cumulative GPA for their most recent degree of 3.0 or higher for the entire degree, or

 - If the most recent degree is an undergraduate degree or the student has not yet completed their undergraduate degree:

 - A GPA of 3.0 or higher for the entire two most recent years of full-time undergraduate coursework, or